mskhc/dev1/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

   example, due to a cluster-wide outage or a node failure where both pods run on the same node) deadlock occurs because neither webhook pod can be recreated without the other already running.

-  One way to prevent this is to establish a desired order for webhooks to start, then to exclude "earlier" webhooks' resources from being inspected by "later" webhooks.
-This ensures that the "earliest" webhook can start, which in turn allows the next.
+  One way to prevent this is to exclude webhook A's pods from being acted on be webhook B. This allows webhook A's pods to start, which in turn allows webhook B's pods to start.
+If you had a third webhook, webhook C, you'd need to exclude both webhook A and webhook B's pods from webhook C. This ensures that webhook A can _always_ start, which then allows webhook B's pods to start, which in turn allows webhook C's pods to start.

   If you want to ensure protection for an admission webhook and / or its namespace, [ValidatingAdmissionPolicies](/docs/reference/access-authn-authz/validating-admission-policy/) can